Black Spots on Pothos Leaves? (5 Causes and Solutions)

 How To Control Pests

-To prevent pests, always inspect your pothos plants carefully before buying them.
+To prevent pests, always inspect your pothos plants carefully before purchasing them.

-If you see any pests, do not buy the plant.
+If you spot any bugs, do not purchase the plant.

-If your plant is already infested, you can remove them by hand.
+If your plant is already infested, you can manually remove the pests.

-Use a cotton swab dipped in rubbing alcohol to kill mealybugs and spider mites.
+Use a cotton swab dipped in rubbing alcohol to eliminate mealybugs and spider mites.

-You can also spray a mixture of water and soap on aphids to kill them.
+For aphids, you can spray a mixture of water and soap to eradicate them effectively.

-You can also use insecticidal soap or neem oil to control aphids.
+Alternatively, you can employ insecticidal soap or neem oil to manage aphids.

-These products are safe for humans and animals but kill the most common pests.
+These products are safe for humans and animals while effectively eliminating the most common pests.

 5. Fertilizer Burn

-Fertilizer burn can also cause pothos leaves turning black.
+Fertilizer burn can also cause pothos leaves to turn black.

 This common problem occurs when too much fertilizer is applied to the plant.